Commercial efficiency

 As in all disciplines, the important thing is to train.

-Note that most of these tips will also be useful in everyday life!
+Note that most of these cold calling tips will also be useful in everyday life!

 • Every extra second with a 'Euuuuh' in your ears makes you want to shake your indecisive buddy a little more.